ybob247-del/nexus-biomedical-website/PRIVACY_POLICY.md

 ## Cookies and Tracking

-We use cookies and similar tracking technologies to enhance your experience.
+We use cookies and similar tracking technologies to enhance your experience:

+- **Essential Cookies:** Required for platform functionality (login, sessions)
+- **Analytics Cookies:** Help us understand how you use our services
+- **Preference Cookies:** Remember your settings and preferences

 You can control cookie preferences through your browser settings.
 Note that disabling cookies may limit functionality of our services.

 ---

 ## Children's Privacy

 Our services are not directed to individuals under 18 years of age.
 We do not knowingly collect personal information from children.
-If you become aware that a child has provided us with personal information, please contact us immediately.
+If you become aware that a child has provided us with personal information, please contact us immediately at support@nexusbiomedical.ai.

 ---

 ## International Data Transfers

 Your data may be transferred to and processed in countries outside your country of residence, including the United States.
-We ensure appropriate safeguards are in place for such transfers.
+We ensure appropriate safeguards are in place for such transfers in compliance with applicable data protection laws.

 ---